bkleinen/bkleinen.github.io/classes/ss2021/m-wt4-ucd/reports/report-4.md

 ---
-title:  WT4 ss2021 - Report 3
+title:  WT4 SS2021 - Report 4
 author: kleinen
 layout: default
 ---

+# Report 4: Prototype Evaluation and Summary

-The third and final report should summarize your whole project, starting with the visions and product concepts this term as this was the start of your individual project.
+This report should summarize your whole project, starting with the visions and product concepts this term as this was the start of your individual project.